banyspy/EdoproCustomCards/README.md

 # Banyspy EdoproCustomCards
-This is repository contains custom card for Edopro made by banyspy.<br />
+This is repository contains custom card for Edopro script by banyspy.<br />
-These cards are already test in Edopro.
+These cards are already test in Edopro.<br />

+I do not own art that is use in this project.
+Most what I do is edited some of them to look like how I want.

 ## How to install custom card
 First, you need to get the necessary files to the game folder.